-- (a) Close Call - (i) An employee may be required by the employer to remain on close call that is, on call for duty at their place of employment. - (ii) An employee required to be on close call: - (1) if not required to commence duty is to be paid a minimum payment equivalent to six hours' at the employees base salary rate; or - (2) if required to commence duty is to be paid in accordance with the appropriate overtime rate, provided that such payment is to be at least equivalent to the minimum payment as prescribed in (a)(ii)(1) of this clause.

-(b) On Call
+- (a) Close Call - (i) An employee may be required by the employer to remain on close call that is, on call for duty at their place of employment. - (ii) An employee required to be on close call: - (1) if not required to commence duty is to be paid a minimum payment equivalent to six hours' at the employees base salary rate; or - (2) if required to commence duty is to be paid in accordance with the appropriate overtime rate, provided that such payment is to be at least equivalent to the minimum payment as prescribed in (a)(ii)(1) of this clause. - (b) On Call - (i) The employer may require an employee, by way of a roster or direction, to be on call away from the place of work to resume duty and the employee is required to remain: - (1) Fit for duty; and - (2) Readily contactable while so rostered or directed; and - (3) Able to resume duty. - (ii) An employee required to be available Monday through Friday is to be paid an allowance of \$5.26 per hour for each hour the employee is required to be available, with a minimum payment of eight hours being \$42.01.

-- (i) The employer may require an employee, by way of a roster or direction, to be on call away from the place of work to resume duty and the employee is required to remain: - (1) Fit for duty; and - (2) Readily contactable while so rostered or directed; and - (3) Able to resume duty. - (ii) An employee required to be available Monday through Friday is to be paid an allowance of \$4.49 per hour for each hour the employee is required to be available, with a minimum payment of eight hours being \$35.89. - (iii) An employee required is to be available on Saturday, Sunday and Holidays with Pay is to be paid an allowance of \$5.78 per hour for each hour the employee is required to be available, with a minimum payment of eight hours being \$46.18. - (iv) An employee required to return to the workplace to resume duty is to be remunerated in accordance with the Recall to Work provisions of this clause. - (v) An employee required to undertake duties without returning to the workplace is to be paid at the appropriate overtime rate for a minimum period of one hour.
+- (iii) An employee required is to be available on Saturday, Sunday and Holidays with Pay is to be paid an allowance of \$6.78 per hour for each hour the employee is required to be available, with a minimum payment of eight hours being \$54.06. - (iv) An employee required to return to the workplace to resume duty is to be remunerated in accordance with the Recall to Work provisions of this clause. - (v) An employee (other than a Grade 8 or Grade 9 nurse) required to undertake duties without returning to the workplace is to be paid at the appropriate overtime rate for a minimum period of one hour.